 Festival Dance Academy

 Festival Dance has offered dance classes for the Moscow and surrounding communities since 1974 in the Physical Education Building.
-Presently classes are offered starting age 4 in Creative Dance, PreBallet, Ballet, Jazz, Hip Hop, Dance Team, Lyrical, and Pilates.
-Students are also given performance opportunities in productions with professional dance companies, such as the Eugene Ballet (The Nutcracker, Cinderella, Swan Lake), and the Haran Irish Dancers and Craicmore Celtic Dance, and in Festical Dance produced shows (A Christmas Carol, Peter Pan Christmas, Joy to the World).
+Presently classes are offered beginning with age 4 in Creative Dance, PreBallet, Ballet, Jazz, Hip Hop, Dance Team, Lyrical, and Pilates.
+Students are also given performance opportunities in productions with professional dance companies, such as the Eugene Ballet (The Nutcracker, Cinderella, Swan Lake), and the Haran Irish Dancers and Craicmore Celtic Dance, and in Festival Dance produced shows (A Christmas Carol, Peter Pan Christmas, Joy to the World).
 Students also take part in Dance-Outs for the community, such as presentations at Moscow's Farmers Market, and the Community Walk.
-The annual enrollment of the Academy is 100-160 students, many of whom are children of UI students, faculty and staff.
+The annual enrollment of the Academy is 100-160 students, many of whom are children of UI students, faculty, and staff.

 Outreach Dance Classes

-Weekly dance classes are taught at Genesee and Troy Elementary schools, and twice weekly classes are taught at Lapwai Elementary School giving rural are students opportunities to study dance that they would not otherwise have.
+Weekly dance classes are taught at Genesee and Troy Elementary schools and twice-weekly classes are taught at Lapwai Elementary School giving rural are students opportunities to study dance that they would not otherwise have.

 Youthreach Dance Program